5 Advanced Cooking Techniques for Every Chef

 Making chaunk is a straightforward process, but mastering the balance of flavors requires a bit of experience and practice.
 For example, a flavorful oil like coconut may work well for a chaunk served alongside a chutney.
 But it might compete with the flavors of saag paneer — a spinach and cheese dish.

 Auguste Escoffier School of Culinary Arts students explore the balance of taste, aroma, and texture as part of their curriculum.
-This focus on the flavor profile helps them to see a dish as a whole, so they can anticipate how the chaunk will impact the final product!
+This focus on the flavor profile helps them to see a dish as a whole, so they can anticipate how the chaunk will impact the final product.

 3. Engastration – For Creative Layering

-If you know of the turducken, or a turkey stuffed with a duck stuffed with a chicken, you’re already familiar with the one modern form of this cooking method.
+If you have heard of turducken, or a turkey stuffed with a duck stuffed with a chicken, you’re already familiar with the one modern form of this cooking method.
 Yet this technique of treating food like nesting dolls, officially called engastration, has existed for hundreds of years, all the way back to the Middle Ages.
 Another savory engastration creation is Pandora’s cushion – a goose stuffed with a chicken stuffed with a quail – which was popular in the 19th century.

 On the sweet side is the Cherpumple, which contains three pies (cherry, pumpkin, and apple), all stacked and cooked inside a cake.
-In recent years, pastry chefs have taken creative liberty with this idea and stacked all types of pies inside cake.
+In recent years, pastry chefs have taken creative liberty with this idea and stacked all types of pies inside cakes.
 Their name for this type of engastration?
 A PieCaken!

 Before playing with engastration, chefs should have a thorough understanding of food safety.
 At Escoffier, culinary arts students start their programs with Culinary Foundations, which covers basic techniques like food safety and sanitation.